-Philippines braces to evacuate its workers in Iraq, Iran
+Asian countries brace to evacuate workers in Iraq, Iran

 “There are probabilities like that and we are improving our plans just to cover everything just in case something happens,” Santos told reporters in Manila.

 Other countries face similar dilemmas.
 Asians make up 40 percent of the world’s migrants, and Middle Eastern countries are a common destination.
-African migrants are also employed around the Middle East, though the possibility of their home countries arranging evacuations was uncertain.
+African migrants are also employed around the Middle East, though the possibility of their home countries arranging evacuations is uncertain.

+Indian External Affairs Minister S. Jaishankar said on Twitter on Sunday that he spoke to U.S. Secretary of State Mike Pompeo “on the evolving situation in the Gulf region” and highlighted “India’s stakes and concerns.”

+He also tweeted that he spoke to Iranian Foreign Minister Mohammed Javad Zarif.
+“Noted that developments have taken a very serious turn.
+India remains deeply concerned about the levels of tension,” he said of his conversation with Zarif.

 Gulf Arab states are home to more than 7 million Indian expatriates who help drive the region’s economy and keep its cities teeming with doctors, engineers, teachers, drivers, construction workers and other laborers.
 In United Arab Emirates, Indians outnumber Emiratis three to one.